easytranslate-com/laas-api-magento-2-plugin/docs/README.md

-# EasyTranslate Magento 2 Connector
+# EasyTranslate Connector For Magento 2

 This Magento 2 extension integrates EasyTranslate into Magento 2.